 By participating in environmental play, children learn how plants grow, birds live, how leaves decompose to making compost.
 The concept behind environmental playground equipment is simple: children learn not just important lessons about wildlife and plants, but also how to respect their surroundings.
 Composters, Worm Villas and Eco Inspection Tables allow children to become nature detectives not only in the school playground but in their gardens at home or local park, learning about plants and animals in all different environments.

 If you need any further STEM learning inspiration, you can find plenty of useful information on the STEM resources website.

+At Playdale we have created a huge range of educational playground equipment for schools and nurseries that are prefect for practical STEM learning.
 If you are considering improving your school’s outdoor areas contact us to arrange a free, no-obligation appointment with your local Area Manager.

 In a world increasingly dominated by screens and digital devices, the importance of outdoor play for children cannot be overstated.
 Local parks and playgrounds can serve as a vibrant hub where children can unleash their creativity and energy whilst reaping the numerous benefits of fresh air and outdoor play.
 In this blog, we’ll explore some […]